harsh-vador/coretracker/README.md

 ```

 You may encounter the following error in the logs during application deployment due to the react-native-snap-carousel package, as ViewPropTypes is deprecated.
 To resolve this issue, follow the [solution](https://github.com/meliorence/react-native-snap-carousel/issues/992#issuecomment-1676055287) provided here.
+You can also follow below steps for quick workaround

 ```
  ERROR  TypeError: Cannot read property 'style' of undefined, js engine: hermes